IoT4CareLab/SHPIA/README.md

 Citing
 -------------
 When using SHPIA please cite the following publication:

-Demrozi, Florenc, and Graziano Pravadelli.
-"SHPIA: A Low-Cost Multi-purpose Smart Home Platform for Intelligent Applications."
-In Internet of Things.
+Demrozi, Florenc, and Graziano Pravadelli. "_SHPIA: A Low-Cost Multi-purpose Smart Home Platform for Intelligent Applications._" In Internet of Things.
 IoT through a Multi-disciplinary Perspective: 5th IFIP International Cross-Domain Conference, IFIPIoT 2022, Amsterdam, The Netherlands, October 27–28, 2022, Proceedings, pp. 217-234.
 Cham: Springer International Publishing, 2022.